10:38 AM -

 BPM: Introduce us to your current work.
 What genre do you consider your book?
 Is this book available in digital forms like Nook and Kindle?

-Something About April.
+My current work is Something About April.
 It is the second Jefferson story and the focus is two characters who had limited exposure in the first story.
 The genre is woman’s contemporary, multicultural/African-American general fiction.
 To some the story may have a chick-lit feel, because there’s definitely humor, but the writing is not the traditional chick-it first-person and the overall themes are not as lighthearted.
 Though father James Jefferson is a pastor by vocation, there is no Christian focus.

 BPM: Give us an insight into your main characters.
 What makes each one so special?